Definition of Polyandry

-(noun) Any condition or practice of a woman having multiple husbands at the same time.
+(noun) Any condition or practice of a female having multiple husbands at the same time.

-Example: The Toda people who live in southern India traditionally practiced polyandry but the practice is waning.
-The Todas specifically practiced fraternal polyandry (also called adelphic polyandry) in which a woman marries two brothers.
+- The Toda people who live in southern India traditionally practiced polyandry but the practice is waning.
+The Todas specifically practiced fraternal polyandry (also called adelphic polyandry) in which a female marries two brothers.

 - A type of polyamory and polygamy.